The End of the Game: Critical reception

 The album obtained mixed reviews.
-It apperead in a book of the "500 fundamental rock albums" written by the Italian music critics Eddy Cilìa and Federico Guglielmi and obtained a rating of 8/10 in Piero Scaruffi's The History of Rock Music website.
+It appeared in a book of the "500 fundamental rock albums" written by the Italian music critics Eddy Cilìa and Federico Guglielmi and obtained a rating of 8/10 in Piero Scaruffi's The History of Rock Music website.
 AllMusic gave it one star out of five, calling it "directionless jamming...[with] no coherent vision...It's drivel, from an immensely talented guitarist."
 Robert Christgau remarked, "Maybe [Green] has lost his marbles."
 Roy Hollingworth of Melody Maker was more favorable of the album's merits.
 He praised the musicianship of Green's backing band and thought that the album was "twice as good as anything he did with Fleetwood Mac."